monomelodies/monad/docs/samples/wordpress.md

 Code is best explained by examples, so let's get our hands dirty and setup a Monad plugin for the popular Wordpress blog system.

-> This section is a bit of work in progress still.
+> This section is a bit of work in progress still, but aims to provide a
+> complete and working example of integrating Monad with an external API.

+## Prerequisite 1: a Wordpress installation
+[This goes without saying.](http://wordpress.org) The tutorial assumes most Wordpress defaults, e.g. the blog is available under `/`, the admin under `/wp-admin/` etc.

-## Prerequisite: WP REST API
+## Prerequisite 2: WP REST API
 This is a popular but far-from-perfect plugin that exposes the WP database through a common API.
 We could bitch about it for hours, but it's the de facto standard so we're going to use it.
 You can find the plugin here: